K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 ## 2.3.
 RUBY Installation

-The procedure of installing Ruby is as follows.
+The procedure for installing Ruby is as follows.

 1. Installing dependency packages